The medical definition of “spotting”

 Your menstrual cycle doesn’t end when your period does.
 Your reproductive system stays in flux and it’s important to keep track of any unexpected changes in your cycle.

-If you’re unsure how to approach this topic with your primary care physician or OB/GYN, here are some questions to ask yourself: 2
+If you’re unsure how to approach this topic with your primary care physician or OB/GYN, here are some possibilities to consider: 2

-- Have you missed your period or had a heavier or irregular period?
+- If you have missed your period or had a heavier or irregular period

 Spotting can be bothersome, but understanding and taking note of changes in your reproductive health can help you spot potential problems earlier—and, at the very least, might save you from another pair of stained underwear.